sgl-project/ome/CONTRIBUTING.md

 ## Deploy OME

 ### Check Knative Serving installation
+This step is optional, if you have already installed Knative Serving or if you are planning using OME without Knative, you can skip this step.
 Once you've [set up your development environment](#prerequisites), you can verify the installation with the following: